By Meagan White

 Surviving with Flair

 Bouchillon’s van appears standard from the outside, but when he swings open the rear doors, it becomes home.
 An insulating pad and textured carpet replace the usual car floor upholstery, while Coca-Cola signs and band posters decorate the interior.
 A colorful tapestry sheet blocks the side windows to deter nosey passersby.
+If you are inspired by Michael’s current living situation, owning a van of your own doesn’t have to be a difficult as you initially thought, especially knowing that you can get van finance on Lending Expert.
+There are a number of options when it comes to financing a vehicle, so it would be in your best interest to do some research before moving forward with anything.

 “I haven’t had any problems with the police or anything yet,” he said, flipping his shoulder-length brown hair back with his hands.
 He noted his friends “are very generous and don’t mind me parking at their places.”